zoeyespinoza/Youtube-Statistical-Analysis/README.md

 ## Project Description:

-In this data science and machine learning project, I will delve into the vast world of YouTube content to analyze user engagement, and recommend personalized video suggestions.
+This data science and machine learning project dives into the vast world of YouTube content to analyze user engagement, and recommend personalized video suggestions.
 Leveraging a comprehensive YouTube statistics dataset from Kaggle, our goal is to provide content creators and marketers with actionable insights to optimize their strategies and boost their channel's performance.

 **Engagement Analysis:** Analyze metrics such as subscribers, rank, uploads, and views to identify patterns and trends.